-The beach at La Colonia, called El Playón, is perfect for long quiet walks as it is mostly uninhabited and continues north for over 5 glorious miles (5.13 miles/8.25 km) with La Peñita at the south end and Lima de Abajo/Playa Boca del Naranjo on the north.
+The beach at La Colonia, called El Playón, is a short 5 minute drive from La Peñita.
+It is perfect for long quiet walks as it is mostly uninhabited and continues north for over 5 glorious miles (5.13 miles/8.25 km) with La Peñita at the south end and Lima de Abajo/Playa Boca del Naranjo on the north.
 There are a handful of small homes near the main entrance, but nothing else in sight.
 Currently, the beach is surrounded by a chain-link fence and the main entrance is secured by guards as it is apparently slated to become a new government tourist development.
 Much like the beach in La Peñita, the waves at El Playón are not good for water play due to the strong undertow, so pack a lunch, your beach chairs and umbrella, a good book and enjoy it while you still can.

 There are two small islands off the coast which undeniably provide an anchor for the entire bay.
 The name of the larger island is either Isla La Peña or Isla Coral (Rock or Coral Island), depending on who you ask.
 The smaller island is called Isla Cangrejo (Crab Island).

 The population of La Peñita is 9,102 permanent residents* and the population of La Colonia is 2,463.